 Simply put – too much insulin causes PCOS.

-Like obesity, PCOS is best understood as a disease of hyperinsulinemia.
-This explains the close connection between obesity and PCOS –they are both manifestations of an underlying hyperinsulinemia.
-They do not always occur together, but are closely associated.
+PCOS is best understood as a disease of hyperinsulinemia.
+This explains the close connection between obesity and PCOS –they can both be manifestations of underlying hyperinsulinemia.
+They do not always occur together but are closely associated.
 But what is causing the high insulin levels?

 Recall that insulin is a hormone that moves glucose from the blood inside the cells.
 In the state of ‘insulin resistance’, the normal insulin levels are not able to move glucose inside.
 The body responds by ramping up insulin levels to force the blood glucose into the cells.
 Thus, insulin resistance is a key factor in keeping insulin levels high, even without any change in the diet.